Gracetown58/Linus-Web-Server/README.md

 **Enjoy your application by accessing directly to the IP address of your droplet (mine is listed at the very beginning) in your browser.**

-*Note: Unlike the application which was accessed locally, the deployed application (or more specifically the `catalog` back end database) is not populated beforehand with any genre, album or songs --> it is completely clean and free to be filled!*
+*Note: Unlike the initial application which was accessed locally, the deployed application (or more specifically the `catalog` back end database) is not populated beforehand with any genre, album or songs --> it is completely clean and free to be filled!*

 # Resources
 - [Application](https://github.com/Gry0u/vinyls_catalogue) written in [Python 2.7](https://www.python.org/), leverages the[ Flask](http://flask.pocoo.org/) microframework.